apache/datasketches-website/docs/HLL/HLL.md

 and measure this phenomenon with your own data.

 The HLL sketch is not recommended if you anticipate the need of performing set intersection or difference operations with reasonable accuracy.
+Instead, use the Theta sketch family.

 HLL sketches cannot be intermixed or merged in any way with Theta Sketches.